topicusonderwijs/toegang.org.examples/README.md

 Statuscode | Omschrijving
 ---        | ---
-204        | De terugkoppeling is in goede orde ontvangen.
-400        | Het request object was niet in het juiste formaat.
-401        | De JWS is niet geldig.
+204        | De terugkoppeling is in goede orde ontvangen 400        | Het request object was niet in het juiste formaat 401        | De JWS is niet geldig

 ## Testen